tigerfarm/work/book/AndroidConversations/README.md

 Issues I worked through:
 + Get the webhook to work, when a message is added.
 + Android Studio updates: add an emulator for Android 11.
+  Adding an emulator is straight forward.
+And my new phone was recognized immediately by Studio.
 + Get the access token to work.
+It can be used in the Android sample app, and is use in the repository: [tfpconversations](https://github.com/tigerfarm/tfpconversations)

-The Conversations webhook only works for:
+The Conversations webhook details:
 + The [Default Conversation Service SID](https://www.twilio.com/console/conversations/configuration/defaults)
     when using API calls such as my command line programs.
 + SDK calls will trigger webhooks from services other than the Default Conversation Service SID.
     I haven't tested this, but I got it for a reliable source.

-Adding an emulator is straight forward.
-And my new phone was recognized immediately by Studio.
+The Android Studio sample app requires a hard coded token for testing.

-Since I was using the Twilio CLI, I needed to add the Twilio token plugin.
+Since I was using the Twilio CLI to generate tokens, I needed to add the Twilio token plugin.
 I thought that was only recommended, but it turns out to required.

-Based on my work to get find the token issue, I suggested a [documentation](https://www.twilio.com/docs/conversations/error-handling-diagnostics#android-logging-java) change from:
+Based on my work to solve the token issue, I suggested a [documentation](https://www.twilio.com/docs/conversations/error-handling-diagnostics#android-logging-java) change from:
 ````